-66.5 Candidates shall not be permitted to enter the course Journalism 4 until they have obtained at least nine credits including the final course, other than Journalism and Media Studies, of a subject taken under H.63.
+66.5 Candidates shall not be permitted to enter the course Journalism 4 until they have obtained at least nine credits including both third year major courses.

 The degree certificates of candidates shall be endorsed "with distinction" if they obtain an average mark equivalent to a Class 1 pass for the modules of their Journalism and Media Studies 4 course taken together.